microsoft/FluidExamples/brainstorm/README.md

     setTime(Date.now());
   }, 3000);
   ```
+To ensure we only update the last edited user after content hasn't been changed for 2 seconds or more, we added a timer that will refresh the note states every 3 seconds in [NoteSpace.tsx](./src/view/NoteSpace.tsx)

 Now, we are aware that this probably isn't the most optimal and intuitive solution for a feature like this, in fact, there is actually a [package](https://github.com/microsoft/FluidFramework/blob/main/experimental/framework/last-edited/README.md) within Fluid Framework that helps us achieve this task.
 However, for the purpose of demonstration and what we can use the `audience` propety to achieve, we think the implementation of this feature is justified.
 We are also planning on refactoring the app to allow for an easier experience when updating both local and remote states.